MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-authentication-problems.md

 To verify that your bot's app ID and password are valid, issue the following request using **cURL**, replacing `APP_ID` and `APP_PASSWORD` with your bot's app ID and password.

+> [!TIP]
+> Your password may contain special characters that make the following call invalid.
+If so, try converting your password to URL encoding.

 ```cmd
 curl -k -X POST https://login.microsoftonline.com/botframework.com/oauth2/v2.0/token -d "grant_type=client_credentials&client_id=APP_ID&client_secret=APP_PASSWORD&scope=https%3A%2F%2Fapi.botframework.com%2F.default"
 ```